MFloru/Bacchus-R1/meeting minutes/Meeting_10.md

 **Tasks TO HAVE COMPLETED BY NEXT WEDNESDAY**
 * Everybody puts the relevant data for Melinda on a specific Teambition file (the first who wants to use it creates it)

-* Melinda prepares the layout of our report (under Word?): headlines (green?) + cover page + 1-page summary (cf picture she took) + table of contents + general format for our diagrams + references with a column for QR codes (provided by Marie & Iker) + possibly, a page with big white insects so that we can add general data on it.
+* Melinda prepares the layout of our report -cf Benn Koo's message- (under Word?): headlines (green?) + cover page + 1-page summary (cf picture she took) + table of contents + general format for our diagrams + references with a column for QR codes (provided by Marie & Iker) + possibly, a page with big white insects so that we can add general data on it.

 * Iker checks and makes QR codes out of Marie’s references from FAO report (target the most important ones, maybe?) + pictures + diagrams numbers (?) and adds them on the Teambition file